 - What to Do: Keystone Resort has more than 100 miles of single track mountain biking trails.
 At $40, a day pass is a bit pricey, but definitely worthwhile if you spend all or most of the day on the trail.
 Nearby Lake Dillon has excellent fishing, with a three-day Colorado fishing license priced at $31.
 The Keystone area is crisscrossed with free hiking trails, including the moderate, seven-mile Schoolmarm Loop.

 - Special Events and Attractions: Keystone has several noteworthy festivals during the warm season.
 The Bluegrass and Beer Festival, held every August, is particularly popular.
-If you come earlier in the summer, keep an eye out for the Blue Ribbon Bacon Tour and the Wine & Jazz Festival.
+One-day passes cost $40; two-days run $75.
+If you come earlier in the summer, keep an eye out for the Blue Ribbon Bacon Tour (late June, $25 to $50) and the Wine & Jazz Festival (mid-July, $60).

 5. Coastal Georgia’s Wildlife Refuges – Georgia

 The Southeast Atlantic coast is best known for well-preserved, culturally rich colonial cities such as Charleston and Savannah.
 Between these built-up areas, however, visitors are often shocked to find watery, thinly populated expanses of forest and marshland.
 Maybe that’s why coastal Georgia, between Savannah and Brunswick, is home to no fewer than five state and national wildlife refuges (Wolf Island, Blackbeard Island, Harris Neck, Wassaw, and Reynolds).